-12.(1) The Minister shall consider the need for and where appropriate introduce such policies, strategies and initiatives as the Minister deems fit to give effect to the provisions of Article 8 on awareness-raising, and which is reproduced in Part 3 of Schedule 1.

-(2) The Minister shall keep matters considered under subsection (1) under review to the extent required to fulfil the obligations under Article 8.

-(3) The Minister may delegate the matters referred to in subsection (1) to the person referred to in section 9(6) or to any other person as the Minister deems fit.
+- 12.(1) The Minister must consider, as far as reasonably possible, the need for and where appropriate introduce such policies, strategies and initiatives as the Minister deems fit to give effect to the provisions of Article 8 of the Convention, which are provided for in Part 3 of Schedule 1. - (2) The Minister must, as far as reasonably possible, keep matters considered under subsection (1) under review to the extent required to fulfil the obligations under Article 8 of the Convention. - (3) The Minister may delegate the matters referred to in subsection (1) to the person referred to in section 9(6) or to any other person as the Minister deems fit.

-(4) Where the Minister exercises the power to delegate under subsection (3) the Minister may in the instrument of delegation require the provision of reports or such other information as may be required by the Minister, to assess the effectiveness or otherwise of the such policies, strategies or initiatives undertaken.
+Accessibility: general provisions.

+13. A person exercising a statutory duty relating to accessibility must, in discharging that duty, ensure, as far as reasonably possible, the full inclusion and participation in community life of persons with disabilities.

-Access to and facilities at premises open to the public.
+Access to facilities and premises open to the public.

-13.(1) Any person undertaking the provision of any building or premises to which the public are to be admitted whether on payment or otherwise, shall, in the means of access both to and within the building or premises and in the parking facilities and sanitary conveniences to be available, if any, make provision, in so far as it is in the circumstances both practicable and reasonable, for the needs of the members of the public visiting the building or premises, who are disabled.
+14.(1) Any person undertaking the provision of any building or premises to which the public are to be admitted whether on payment or otherwise, must, in the means of access both to and within the building or premises and in the parking facilities and sanitary conveniences to be available, if any, make provision, in so far as it is in the circumstances both practicable and reasonable, for the needs of persons with disabilities visiting the building or premises.

-(2) Where any provision required by subsection (1), is made at a building or premises-

-- (a) a notice or sign indicating that provision is made for the disabled, shall be displayed outside the building or premises or so as to be visible from outside the building or premises; and - (b) notices or signs shall be displayed in the building or on the premises indicating the places where such provision is made and appropriate routes for persons who are disabled to get to those places.

-(3) Where parking facilities for persons who are disabled are provided under subsection (1), notices or signs shall be displayed indicating an appropriate route for such persons to get from the place where the parking facilities are provided, to the building or premises in connection with which they are provided.

-(4) The Minister may by Regulations provide for the implementation of this section, including providing for the penalties for breach of this section or regulations made under it.
+- (2) Where any provision required by subsection (1) is made at a building or premises- - a notice or sign indicating that provision is made for persons with disabilities, must be displayed outside the building or premises or so as to be visible from outside the building or premises; and - (b) notices or signs must be displayed in the building or on the premises indicating the places where such provision is made and appropriate routes for persons with disabilities to get to those places. - (3) Where parking facilities for persons with disabilities are provided under subsection (1), notices or signs must be displayed indicating an appropriate route for such persons to get from the place where the parking facilities are provided, to the building or premises in connection with which they are provided. - (4) The Minister may by Regulations provide for the implementation of this section, including providing for the penalties for breach of this section or Regulations made under it.